 ABOUT YOUR LIBRARIAN: Ms. Gallager received her B.A. in Intercultural Studies from Trinity College, and her M.I.L.S.
 (Masters in Information and Library Science) from Pratt Institute.
 She worked for Penguin Books for Young Readers for more than 12 years, as well as at the Brooklyn Public Library for more than three years.
+She is also the founder of the New York City chapter of the Human Library, an international organization that promotes dialogue between people who have been stigmatized in some way, and members of the public who want to know more about their story and "unjudge" them.
 Watch your librarian on YouTube!

 LIBRARY PHONE: 347-889-7041 ext.
 1027